drmfinlay/windows-fun/README.md

 # windows-fun
-Some Python code using the Windows API
+Some Python code and programs using the Windows API.

+Most of the *windows-fun* repo requires the pywin32 package to be installed.

 ## window change listener.py
 A script using the Windows API to register for window focus changes and